 Burt has worked on cruise ships and he had been all over the world.
 In Osaka, Japan, late one night from 2am to 4am, Burt had a few glasses of alcohol in a rooftop bar.
 He started chatting to a friendly bloke about anything and everything.
 Just another foreigner there all by himself, from somewhere else.

 As Burt took the lift down to the lobby the following morning, there were plenty of people hanging there.
 Many young and excited people.
 Burt asked in the reception what was going on.

 The receptionist told Burt that Eric Clapton was in town, had done a concert last night, stayed at the hotel and would soon leave.

 The lift doors then opened and out walked Burt’s drinking buddy from last night.
 Surrounded by security.
 Yes, Burt had been drinking with Eric Clapton for 2 hours without ever recognizing him.

 20 years later, Burt worked at the Sports Palast in Rotterdam, a stadium arena for top bands and the like.

 Eric Clapton arrived and Burt sought him out at the premises.

 First, Eric did not first recognise Burt.
 No surprises there.
 Burt then recalled what they spoke about all those years ago.
 Now Eric remembered.
-He said that it was the first ever conversation for him which didn’t include discussing any music.
-Something that he was much grateful for.
+He said that it was the first ever conversation with him which didn’t include discussing any music.
+Something that Eric was much grateful for.

 Back to current day and the Camino…